Getting Started with Encord

 Create a script for the Review & Refine stage

-Crete the following script to compare the annotator’s labels in the Production Project with the ground truth labels established in the Benchmark Project.
+script for the Consensus 1 stage in the Production Project.
+The script compares the annotator’s labels in the Production Project with the ground truth labels established in the Benchmark Project.

 from encord import EncordUserClient, Project